Michael9705/Blog/README.md

 MongoDB is used to keep track of any data chanegs.
 The database is later to be serverd on cloud via **MongoDB Atlas** with AWS.

 # Framework, Libraries and Database used:
-Express, EJS, Mongoose, MongoDB Atlas
+Bootstrap, Express, EJS, Mongoose, MongoDB Atlas

 # Deployment:
 The app is dployed on Heroku: https://agile-eyrie-02048.herokuapp.com/